 2.2.d.i.b.ii.
-Letters of Recommendation: The chair of each review committee shall prepare a letter which reports faithfully to the Appointments and Promotions Committee the tenor of the discussion within his/her separate review committee meeting concerning the candidate and the review committee recommendation and vote.
+Letters of Recommendation: The chair of each review committee shall prepare a letter which reports faithfully to the Appointments and Promotions Committee the tenor of the discussion within the chair's separate review committee meeting concerning the candidate and the review committee recommendation and vote.
 The letter shall include a thorough discussion of the three criteria of Teaching, Scholarship and Service.
-This letter will be signed by the candidate (indicating that s/he has been given the opportunity to read the letter) and each member present at the meeting of the chair's review committee (indicating concurrence with the contents of the letter).
+This letter will be signed by the candidate (indicating that the candidate has been given the opportunity to read the letter) and each member present at the meeting of the chair's review committee (indicating concurrence with the contents of the letter).
 The filekeeper shall enter the letter from each review committee into the candidate's file, and the candidate will receive copies of both letters.
-After the completion of both letters, vet well in advance of the file's due date, the filekeeper shall make copies of the letters available to each member of each review committee.
+After the completion of both letters, yet well in advance of the file's due date, the filekeeper shall make copies of the letters available to each member of each review committee.
 Each member of each review committee, including the review committee chairs, shall then contribute a personal letter of evaluation.
-The review committee chair who is not the filekeeper shall read the personal letters of his/her review committee members, ensuring consistency between those personal letters and the committee's departmental/programmatic letter.
-(S)he shall then forward all personal letters to the filekeeper.
+The review committee chair who is not the filekeeper shall read the personal letters of the chair's review committee members, ensuring consistency between those personal letters and the committee's departmental/programmatic letter.
+The review committee chair shall then forward all personal letters to the filekeeper.
 The filekeeper shall read the personal letters of the members of each review committee, ensuring consistency between the departmental/programmatic letter and the letters from the departmental/programmatic review committee.
-The filekeeper shall enter all personal letters (including her/his own) into the candidate's file.
+The filekeeper shall enter all personal letters (including the filekeeper's own) into the candidate's file.
 The review committee chairs shall hold the contents of all personal letters in confidence and shall not cite their contents in any letter to which the candidate is privy.
 (Amended March 10, 2009)

 2.2.d.i.b.iii.
 Role of Affirmative Action in A&P Procedures: Per Appendix B.2, p.
-95, of the Faculty Manual, the principle of Affirmative Action shall be given weight in the review process by departments, programs, special review committees, the Appointments and Promotions Committee (including the Dean), the President, and the Appointments and Promotions Appeals Board (if relevant) in two ways: (1) dimensions of assessment peculiar to a minority or female candidate, such as service on search committees, student advising, student recruitment activities, and appropriate public relations activities must not be neglected; (2) the candidate's scholarly activities, particularly when these are in new or non-traditional fields, must receive a fair and unbiased review.
+97, of the Faculty Manual, the principle of Affirmative Action shall be given weight in the review process by departments, programs, special review committees, the Appointments and Promotions Committee (including the Dean), the President, and the Appointments and Promotions Appeals Board (if relevant) in two ways: (1) dimensions of assessment peculiar to a minority or female candidate, such as service on search committees, student advising, student recruitment activities, and appropriate public relations activities must not be neglected; (2) the candidate's scholarly activities, particularly when these are in new or non-traditional fields, must receive a fair and unbiased review.
 (Added February 5, 2005)

 2.2.d.i.c.
 Procedures of Special Committees: The review of Faculty members appointed to Non-Tenure-Track Chaired Professorships or Experimental Positions is conducted through Special Committees of Faculty from cognate departments or programs appointed by the Dean of the Faculty in consultation with the Faculty member.

-The Dean also appoints the chairs of the Special Committees.
-The Appointments and Promotions Committee in some instances it will be inappropriate for the chair of the candidate's secondary disciplinary home to serve as chair of that home's review committee; in such cases, the role of review committee chair shall be assumed by some other faculty member, to be appointed by the Dean of the Faculty from among the other members of that review committee.
+review committee chair and filekeeper; in such cases, the role of review committee chair and filekeeper shall be assumed by some other faculty member, to be appointed by the Dean of the Faculty from among the other members of that review committee.
+Additionally, in some instances it will be inappropriate for the chair of the candidate's secondary disciplinary home to serve as chair of that home's review committee; in such cases, the role of review committee chair shall be assumed by some other faculty member, to be appointed by the Dean of the Faculty from among the other members of that review committee.